mifriis/principal-engineering-on-demand/containerization.md

 * Simplified deployment and management: Containers make it easier to deploy and manage applications, especially in large, complex environments.
 * Reduced costs: The efficiency and flexibility of containers can help to reduce the costs associated with deploying and managing applications.

+### Localhost

+There are benefits to using containerization on localhost, which is the local machine that a developer is using to develop and test applications.
+These benefits include:

+Improved consistency and reliability: Containers can help to ensure that an application runs consistently and reliably on the developer's local machine, even if the local environment is different from the production environment.
+This can help to prevent problems and reduce downtime during development and testing.

+Easier sharing and collaboration: Containers make it easy for developers to share their work with others, either by sharing the container images or by using container orchestration tools to deploy the containers on a shared platform.
+This can improve collaboration and reduce the time and effort required to share and test changes.

+Faster development and testing: Containers can make it faster and easier to develop and test applications, because they allow developers to quickly and easily spin up new environments for testing without having to worry about setting up and configuring the underlying infrastructure.

 ## Usecases

 * Cloud-based applications: Containers are often used to deploy and manage applications in cloud computing environments, such as Amazon Web Services (AWS) and Microsoft Azure.